 Kamila Valieva: Russian figure skater can continue to compete in Beijing

-Kamila Valieva has been cleared to continue to compete at the Winter Olympics after the Court of Arbitration for Sport (CAS) determined that no provisional suspension should be imposed.
+Kamila Valieva has said she is "emotionally tired" after being cleared to continue to compete at the Winter Olympics after the Court of Arbitration for Sport (CAS) determined that no provisional suspension should be imposed.

 They included Valieva's status as a "protected person" under the World Anti-Doping Code, "serious issues" in the process of notifying Valieva of her result, and the fact a suspension could cause her "irreparable harm".

+Valieva has argued that her positive drug test was caused by a mix-up with her grandfather's heart medication, according to Denis Oswald, the International Olympic Committee's (IOC) permanent chair of the disciplinary commission.

-The figure skater is one of the youngest athletes to face a doping charge during the Olympics.
+The figure skater, who is one of the youngest athletes to face a doping charge during the Olympics, said the days leading up to her being cleared to compete in the women's singles event despite having tested positive for a banned substance had left her emotionally fatigued.

+"These (past few) days have been very difficult for me," she told Russia's Channel One.

+"It's as if I don't have any emotions left.
+I am happy but at the same time I am emotionally tired."

 The result of the positive drug test was not revealed until February 8 after Valieva had competed in the team event at the Winter Games, dazzling the world by becoming the first female skater to land the first quad jumps ever completed in Olympic competition.